underpostnet/engine/src/client/public/cyberia-docs/QUEST-SYSTEM.md

 2. Within a step, all objectives must be satisfied (any order).
 3. Quests do not fail — they remain `active` until completed or explicitly abandoned.
 4. The `required` count is **denormalized** from the quest definition into each `objectiveProgress` record at quest grant time, enabling O(1) progress checks without re-fetching the quest definition.

 ---

+## Quest Journal (client)

+The C client keeps a local `quest_store` (in `cyberia-client/src/ui/quest_store.c`) populated from two server sources — **no extra REST calls**:

+- `init_data.quests[]` — the player's active/completed snapshot on connect.
+- `dlg_ack.quests[]` — live upserts as quests are granted or completed.

+The **Quest Journal** modal (`ui/quest_journal.c`) renders this store on the right side below the map info modal: a three-section tree (Active / Completed / Failed), each section independently collapsible via the shared `ui_toggle` component, each with its own 10-per-page pagination cursor.
+The interaction bubble column on the left is collapsible by the same toggle pattern.
+Both panels default collapsed on screens narrower than 600 px.
+Collapse state is not persisted across sessions.

+Each server quest snapshot entry carries `{ code, title, description, status, activeStep, objectivesText }` so the journal can render rows and inline detail without re-fetching the quest definition.

+---